 You can get them.

-However, it serves to be progressively enjoyable (and is more cost viable) to make one yourself using discovered appropriate materials.
+However, it serves to be progressively enjoyable (and is more cost-effective) to make one yourself using discovered appropriate materials.

-This one was made using scrap wood and includes a pail on a pulley ideal for passing secret messages and different things up to those in the tree house.
+This one was made using scrap wood and includes a pail on a pulley, ideal for passing secret messages and other items to those in the tree house.

 Camp-Style Entertainment Zone

-A classic fire pit and outdoor table are gathering areas the whole family can partake in together.
-Having a casual, welcoming open air space like this makes it all the more speaking to have lunch outdoors in decent climate, or to head back outside after supper for s’ mores and songs around a blasting pit fire.
+A classic fire pit and outdoor table are gathering areas that the whole family can enjoy together.
+Having a casual, welcoming open-air space like this makes it all the more appealing to have lunch outdoors in a decent climate or to head back outside after supper for s’mores and songs around a blazing pit fire.

-Just know that the ashes stay hot in fire pits for a seriously long time so ward kids off, regardless of whether it’s been some time since the last fire.
+Just know that the ashes stay hot in fire pits for a long time, so ward off kids, regardless of whether it’s been some time since the last fire.